 Many of the details above work well if you already have a job, but what if you don’t?
 How can you demonstrate your proficiency without a diploma?

 Create a blog or website to highlight your skills as you learn them.
 Take screen shots displaying your code and the finished project.
+Web development is a highly coveted skill, so providing examples of your skills will help with future interviews.

 This is a great way to prove your knowledge to potential employers.
 It’s also a great way to form connections with other software engineers who are trying to do the same thing.

 Include these details on your cover letter and talk about what you’ve created at job interviews.
+Make sure to discuss your website with hiring managers during your technical interview.

 Prepare for Your Interview